w3c/w3c-website-redesign-documentation/_posts/2020-10-23-weeknotes-23-oct.md

 [read Marie's slides on Google Slides](https://docs.google.com/presentation/d/1-TRYcDcBDC8JoBV7PoxzUCipyH70XjTd_nY2M4fFyH8/view) or
 [listen to Marie's talk on YouTube](https://www.youtube.com/watch?v=coyt8ey6NRk).

-We plan to publish a blog post on the Studio 24 site to accompany this soon.
+We plan to publish a blog post on this talk to the [Studio 24 site](https://www.studio24.net/blog/) next week.

 ## Final thoughts

 What was good: design presentation, getting agreement on the global design so we can iterate in the browser.

-What we found challenging: editing the specification and ensuring it has enough detail, we've discussed a lot so far in this project.
+What we found challenging: editing the specification and ensuring it has enough detail.

 What are we looking forward to: discussing the specification with W3C to help focus our work, half-term holiday next week to spend some time with the family!